HarshNarayanJha/marble_momentum/README.md

 You can click the _Home_ button to go back to the main menu.

+## Controls

+Left click to change tracks or turn on/off components No corresponding gamepad control.
+Use mouse or touch.

+Space to drop the marble (start level)
+East face button on gamepad (Nintendo A)

+R to reload current level
+South face button on gamepad (Nintendo B)

+H for level hint (help)
+West face button on gamepad (Nintendo Y)

+Then sit back and relax

 ## Where to Play

 Built binaries can be downloaded from GitHub releases here as well as on itch.io [here](https://harshnarayanjha.itch.io/marble-momentum)